sachinsuresh10/Tunisian_Football/README.md

 # Football Analytics Project

-## Introduction

-This project focuses on developing a hybrid data collection platform to automate the detection and tracking of football players, referees, and the ball in football match videos.
-The system is designed to process videos, detect key elements using computer vision models, and generate detailed match analysis outputs, such as player movement, ball possession, and match events.
-The first phase uses YOLO for object detection and ByteTrack for tracking, providing real-time insights into match dynamics.

-This project is aimed at democratizing access to football analytics, especially in African leagues, where resource constraints and manual data collection have limited the use of advanced technologies.
-The ultimate goal is to bridge the gap between African and European football analytics, providing more data-driven insights for better decision-making in the sport.

-## Dataset Preparation and Model Training

-To get started with this project, the dataset has been created using **Roboflow** for image annotation and dataset management, and **YOLO** for object detection.
-The dataset can be accessed and downloaded for training YOLO models.
-Follow the steps below to download the dataset and use the trained models.

-### Step 1: Download the Dataset from Roboflow

-We captured the football matches streamed on **Diwan Sports** and uploaded selected video clips to **Roboflow**, where a dataset was created.
-You can access and download different versions of the YOLO model directly from the [Powerfoot Computer Vision Project](https://universe.roboflow.com/esprit-po5qf/powerfoot) on Roboflow.

-To download the dataset and YOLO models for training, refer to the instructions and code provided in the `training/Roboflow_Dataset.ipynb` notebook.
-Please note that this notebook **only provides instructions for downloading the dataset and models, not for creating a new dataset**.

-Visit the [Powerfoot Computer Vision Project](https://universe.roboflow.com/esprit-po5qf/powerfoot) page to download versions of YOLO (YOLOv3, YOLOv5, and YOLOv8) along with the corresponding dataset.

-### Step 2: Put Input Videos, Model, and Run

-1. **Input Videos**: Download the input football match videos from [Example Tunisain_InputVideo](https://drive.google.com/file/d/1HkajT-JujZwkUuqEkI6U6CuCwx7BfcWS/view?usp=drive_link).
-Once downloaded, place them in the designated folder (`input_videos/`).
-2. **Trained Model**: Download the trained YOLO model from [Example Yolov8_Dataset](https://drive.google.com/file/d/13WSdTF2D-uc_aSkuAIsdG9cetyqPvZaX/view?usp=drive_link) and place it in the appropriate folder (`models/`).
-3. **Running the Model**: Execute the script to process the input videos.
-The system will automatically detect and track players, referees, and the ball.
-After processing, the output will include annotated videos and an Excel file containing relevant data, such as player movements and ball possession metrics.

-### Step 3: Output

-- The output will consist of **annotated videos** showing the detected objects (players, referees, and ball) as well as an **Excel file** containing data on player tracking, ball possession, and more.
-- You can find the processed output videos in the `output_videos/` folder, or download them from [Example Tunisian_OutputVideo](https://drive.google.com/file/d/1s2TuhMSsJfWNaijPv8VvBsUkiXqQ2lEj/view?usp=drive_link).
-- The Excel file with detailed match analysis can be downloaded from [Example ](https://docs.google.com/spreadsheets/d/1fCGVFfCSkONewrB1hoJljajUjM2X1Ue7/edit?usp=drive_link&ouid=112565924282064934387&rtpof=true&sd=true).

-## Phase 2: Action Recognition and SuperAnnotate

-To continue to the second phase of the project, we will focus on action recognition, identifying key football actions such as passes, shots, and goals.

-For this, the next step involves manual annotation of actions using **SuperAnnotate**, a powerful annotation tool that supports both manual and semi-automated annotations.
-SuperAnnotate allows for efficient labeling of complex sports actions, reducing the time spent on manual annotation.
-This annotated dataset will serve as the foundation for training action recognition models in the next phase.

-Using SuperAnnotate, you can:

-1. Annotate actions such as passes, shots, and tackles from the input football videos.
-2. Prepare the dataset for training action recognition models in future phases.

-This phase will focus on refining the system for more detailed football analysis, enhancing the platform's capabilities for real-time player and match analysis.

-# Requirements

-To run the Football Analytics Project, ensure you have the following dependencies installed:

-## Python Libraries

-- **Python**: Version 3.x
-- **YOLO**: YOLOv5 or YOLOv8
-- **Roboflow API**
-- **OpenCV**
-- **NumPy**
-- **Pandas**
-- **Matplotlib**
-- **SuperAnnotate**

-## Installation

-You can install the necessary libraries using pip.
-Run the following commands:
+## Overview

+This project aims to develop a **hybrid data collection platform** for automating the detection and tracking of football players, referees, and the ball in match videos.
+The platform leverages **computer vision models** such as YOLO and ByteTrack to provide real-time insights into match dynamics, focusing on African football leagues where resource constraints limit the adoption of advanced analytics.

+The project is structured in two phases:
+1. **Phase 1**: Object Detection and Tracking
+2. **Phase 2**: Action Recognition (Completed Annotation)

+The goal is to democratize football analytics and bridge the gap between African and European leagues by providing data-driven insights for improved decision-making.

+---

+## Phase 1: Object Detection and Tracking

+In the first phase, we implemented **YOLO** (You Only Look Once) for object detection and **ByteTrack** for tracking key entities such as players, referees, and the ball.

+### Features of Phase 1:
+- **Object Detection**: Accurate detection of players, referees, and the ball using YOLOv3, YOLOv5, and YOLOv8 models.
+- **Object Tracking**: Continuous tracking of objects across frames using ByteTrack, even in cases of occlusion or fast movements.
+- **Real-Time Insights**: Provides data on player movements, ball possession, and other metrics.

+### How to Use:

+1. **Download the Dataset**: Download the annotated dataset from Roboflow by visiting the [Powerfoot Computer Vision Project](https://universe.roboflow.com/esprit-po5qf/powerfoot).
+2. **Input Videos**: Place the football match videos in the `input_videos/` folder.
+You can download sample input videos from [here](https://drive.google.com/file/d/1HkajT-JujZwkUuqEkI6U6CuCwx7BfcWS/view?usp=drive_link).
+3. **Trained YOLO Model**: Download the YOLO model from [here](https://drive.google.com/file/d/13WSdTF2D-uc_aSkuAIsdG9cetyqPvZaX/view?usp=drive_link) and place it in the `models/` folder.
+4. **Run the Script**: Execute the script to detect and track objects in the video.
+The output will consist of annotated videos and an Excel file containing player movements and other metrics.

+### Output:
+- **Annotated Videos**: Processed videos showing the detected and tracked players, referees, and ball.
+- **Excel Reports**: Data on player positions, ball possession, and match events.

+Download a sample output video [here](https://drive.google.com/file/d/1s2TuhMSsJfWNaijPv8VvBsUkiXqQ2lEj/view?usp=drive_link) and view the Excel sheet [here](https://docs.google.com/spreadsheets/d/1fCGVFfCSkONewrB1hoJljajUjM2X1Ue7/edit?usp=drive_link&ouid=112565924282064934387&rtpof=true&sd=true).

+---

+## Phase 2: Action Recognition (Completed Annotation)

+In the second phase, we focus on **Action Recognition**, aiming to detect and classify key football actions such as passes, shots, and goals.

+### Goals for Phase 2:
+- **Action Annotation**: We completed the manual and semi-automatic annotation of key football actions using **SuperAnnotate**.
+- **Model Training**: The next step is to train advanced models like **I3D** (Inflated 3D ConvNets) and **TCNs** (Temporal Convolutional Networks) to recognize and classify actions in real-time.
+- **Enhanced Real-Time Analysis**: Extend the platform's capabilities to not only track players but also recognize specific actions, leading to a deeper understanding of team strategies and player performance.

+### Steps Completed:
+1. **Action Annotation**: Using SuperAnnotate, we have labeled key actions such as passes, shots, and tackles from the input videos.
+2. **Dataset Ready for Model Training**: The dataset is now prepared for training action recognition models in future phases.

+### Future Steps:
+- **Train Action Recognition Models**: Use the annotated dataset to train models like I3D and TCN for action recognition.
+- **Deploy and Test**: Integrate the action recognition models into the platform for real-time match analysis.

+---

+## Future Directions

+1. **Expand the Dataset**: Continue to collect and annotate more football match videos, especially from different African leagues, to improve model robustness.
+2. **Advanced Action Recognition**: Incorporate more complex actions like tackles, dribbles, and fouls to provide deeper insights into match tactics.
+3. **Real-Time Analytics Dashboard**: Develop a live dashboard to display real-time statistics on player performance, ball possession, and key match events.
+4. **Collaboration and Expansion**: Partner with local leagues to expand the use of the platform across African football, adapting it to regional needs and conditions.

+---

+## Requirements

+To run this project, you need the following dependencies:

 ```bash
 pip install pandas matplotlib seaborn supervision
 pip install ultralytics
 pip install roboflow